José Pereira (scholar)

-José Pereira (22 January 193126 January 2015) was a Sanskrit scholar, historian, writer, artist, and linguist from Goa, India.
+José Pereira (22 January 1931 – 26 January 2015) was a Sanskrit scholar, historian, writer, artist, and linguist of Goan origin.

-Writings
+Early life and education

+José Pereira was born on 22 January 1931 in Bombay to a Goan family who hailed from Curtorim.
+He received his PhD in Ancient History and Culture from St Xavier's College in 1949.
+He later graduated, with honours, from Siddharth College of Arts, Science and Commerce in 1951.
+In 1959, he traveled to Portugal as a guest lecturer at the Insituto Superior de Estudoes Ultramarinos in Lisbon.
+A year later, he departed Lisbon following his public statement that “Goa has a cultural identity of its own and can never be a showcase of the greatness of the Portuguese."

+Career

 Pereira was the author of 24 books and 145 journal articles.

-Paintings

-Pereira was internationally recognised for his fresco paintings.
-His first works, titled "Images of Goa", were exhibited in Mumbai when he was 18 while still a student at J J School of Art.
-The works would also be exhibited in Delhi, in 1969.
+He was internationally recognised for his fresco paintings.
+His first works, titled "Images of Goa", were exhibited in Bombay when he was 18 while still a student at J J School of Art and later exhibited in Union Territory of Delhi in 1969.

-Languages
+Personal life

-Dr Pereira was fluent in at least 13 languages.
+Pereira was fluent in at least 13 languages.
 In particular, he was a strong supporter of the Konkani language.